dojo/routing/README.md

 router.start({ dispatchCurrent: false });
 ```

-The context for these dispatches defaults to a frozen, empty object.
-You can configure it when creating the router:
+The context for these dispatches defaults to an empty object.
+A new object is used for every dispatch.
+You can configure the context when creating the router:

 ```ts
 const router = createRouter({